What Is Vulvodynia?

 Vulvodynia affects the vulva, your external female genital organs.
 This includes the labia, clitoris, and vaginal opening.
 There are two main types:

-Generalized vulvodynia is pain in different areas of the vulva at different times.
+- Generalized vulvodynia is pain in different areas of the vulva at different times.
 Vulvar pain may be constant or happen every once in a while.
-Touch or pressure may or may not cause iit.
+Touch or pressure may or may not cause it.
 But it may make the pain worse.

 Vulvodynia Causes and Risk Factors